browserengineering/book/book/animations.md

 The result will be automatically drawn to the screen, because the `draw` method on each `CompositedLayer` will iterate through its `ancestor_effects` and execute them.
-(This might sound fancy, but all we did was mutate some of the inputs to `draw` in-place.)

-Now check out the result---animations that only update the draw step, and not everything else!
+Check out the result---animations that only update the draw step, and not everything else!

 ::: {.further}